Klimmasch/AEC/README.txt

 The algorithm works roughly in the following way:

-a) OES2Muscles calls config.m
+a) OES2Muscles calls configVar.m
+   In configVar.m all parameters needed/implemented are set do (working) default values.
+If you want to change some of these parameters, you need to pass your modifications to configVar().
+Check configVar's documentation for more info.
-   In config.m you need to define all model parameters beforehand
+   In config.m you need to define all model parameters beforehand (depricated).

-b) config.m calls Model.m to create a model object instance
+b) config*.m calls Model.m to create a model object instance

 c) Model.m calls SparseCoding*.m to create the necessary sparse coder object instances